rutuparna25boe10061-ops/VITYARTHI-CS-PROJECT/README.md

      2. Navigate to the project folder cd calculator
     3. Run the Python file
-       code.py
+       VITYARTHI CS PROJECT
       Make sure Python is installed on your system.
 Install Tkinter if needed (usually preinstalled): pip install tk
 ________________________________________
 🧪 Instructions for Testing